 If we find the council was at fault, and would not have reached the same decision if it had properly considered the effect upon the conservation area, we have no powers to require the council to revoke the planning permission (ie reverse the decision to grant the planning permission).

 Other sources of information

-Government guidance on conservation areas is included in the National Planning Policy Framework (NPPF) at paragraphs 126-141.
+The National Planning Policy Framework (NPPF) includes Government guidance on conservation areas in section 16 at paragraphs 184-202.
 The NPPF can be downloaded from www.gov.uk/government/uploads/system/uploads/attachment_data/file/6077/2116950.pdf

 Our fact sheets give some general information about the most common type of complaints we receive but they cannot cover every situation.
 If you are not sure whether we can look into your complaint, please contact us.